Find Your Perfect School

 Its reconstruction brought the rebirth of the earliest collegiate Gothic-style building in the United States.
-Timeless beauty endures at Kenyon College, a must if you look for a college with a small-town feel.
+Timeless beauty endures at Kenyon College, a must if you are looking for a college with a small-town feel.

 Milwaukee School of Engineering (MSOE) is a niche college institution that caters to some of the brightest engineering minds in Wisconsin and beyond.

-Students who go to MSOE are “dreamers, thinkers, makers, and doers” that break the barriers in achieving big things despite being a small university.
+Students who go to MSOE are “dreamers, thinkers, makers, and doers” who break the barriers to achieving big things despite being a small university.